klnyc/WeOut/README.md

 # WeOut

-WeOut is an instant messaging application that allows users to create circles and chat with members identified by unique screen names.
+WeOut is an instant messaging application that allows users to create chatrooms to message friends and family.

 ## :gear: Functionality
-* Login or sign up with your screen name
+* Login or sign up with a unique screen name
-* Create a new circle for your new group chat
+* Create a new chatroom
-* Add new members to your circle
+* Add new members to your chat
-* Send instant messages to chat in your circles
+* Send instant messages

 ## :hammer_and_pick: Technology Stack

 * React
 * Sass
 * Bootstrap
+* Vite
 * Firebase

 ## :rocket: Deployment